stefanwalther/es6-debug-webstorm/README.md

 ![](docs/images/generated_files.png)

-## Debug in Webstorm
+## Debug in WebStorm
-So, now let's have a look how to debug in Webstorm (version 11 is used here):
+So, now let's have a look how to debug in WebStorm (version 11 is used here):

 Set a breakpoint:
 - Go to the ./dist folder and create the desired breakpoint:

 ![](docs/images/breakpoint.png)

-Start the debugger in Webstorm, by right-clicking on `dist/index.js` (not `src/index.js` !!!).
+Start the debugger in WebStorm, by right-clicking on `dist/index.js` (not `src/index.js` !!!).

 You will then get:

 ![](docs/images/step1.png)

-So, not really nice, probably a Webstorm bug.
+So, not really nice, probably a WebStorm bug.
 But if you hit F8 (Step Over ![](docs/images/step-over-icon.png)) you will then get

 ![](docs/images/step2.png)

-We are done, happy debugging in Webstorm!
+We are done, happy debugging in WebStorm!
 You can now set breakpoints in every of the files in the `./src/` folder (containing in this example the es6 files) and they will be hit.

 ## Mocha setup